maedoc/libtvb/doc/README.md

-# SDDEKit
+# libtvb

-Welcome to the documentation of SDDEKit.
+Welcome to the documentation of libtvb.

-## What is SDDEKit?
+## What is libtvb?

 A library for stochastic delay differential equations implementing published numerical schemes, utilities for constructing network models and handling